yggilabs/games/docs/_posts/2018-11-25-greenlight.md

 ## The Shoot

-	most of the time is spent here setting up scenes

 1. *(director)* **Previously...** — If *The Before* has not been recapped, give a short description of what happened.
 2. *(producer)* **The Focus** — Choose a focus as *The Focus*.